 We have a great time at rehearsals and concerts, and take our music and practicing seriously, so come and have some fun!

-The maestro of Alpine Orchestra is Ms. Beth Steele, who is an experienced musician and conductor.
-She received her Bachelor of Music (trumpet) degree and Master of Music (wind conducting) degree from Northwestern University in 1988 and 1989.
-Ms. Steele has performed on trumpet playing with numerous groups, including the Atlanta Symphony Orchestra, New Sousa Band, Virginia Symphony, and the British Imperial Military Band.
-She has served a career as a US Army musician, where her duties included: Associate Director, US Army Band , Washington, DC; Conductor, Continental Army Band, Hampton, VA; Commandant, Army School of Music, Virginia Beach, VA; Conductor, US Army Field Band and Soldier’s Chorus, Washington, DC; and and most recently as the Commander of the US Army Europe Band & Chorus in Heidelberg, Germany.
+The maestro of Alpine Orchestra is Mrs. Beth Steele, who is an experienced musician and conductor.
+She received her Bachelor of Music (trumpet) degree and Master of Music (wind conducting) degree from Northwestern University in Evanston, IL.
+Mrs. Steele has performed on trumpet playing with numerous groups, including the Atlanta Symphony Orchestra, New Sousa Band, Virginia Symphony, and the British Imperial Military Band.
+She served a career in the US Army as a conductor, where her duties included: Associate Director, US Army Band , Washington, DC; Commander & Conductor, Continental Army Band, Hampton, VA; Commandant, Army School of Music, Virginia Beach, VA; Conductor, US Army Field Band and Soldier’s Chorus, Washington, DC; and and most recently as the Commander of the US Army Europe Band & Chorus in Heidelberg, Germany.
 While in Europe, Beth developed enduring partnerships with European musicians and was awarded the German government’s highest peacetime award of the “Silver Cross of Honor,” a first for an American Director of Music.
 She also led the Band & Chorus in historic performances in Moscow’s Red Square, for Her Majesty the Queen in London, and first-ever combined concerts with the National Serbian Defense Orchestra.

-Ms. Steele has retired from the US Army as Lt.
-Col. (Ret.) and resides in Summit County with her husband Mike, also a retired Army musician and ski instructor at Breckenridge.
+Mrs. Steele retired from the US Army as Lt.
+Col. (Ret.) and resides in Summit County with her husband Mike, also a retired Army musician (Sergeant Major).
+In addition to performing on trumpet, they are both ski instructors at Breckenridge Ski Resort.